evmcnb/quartz/content/Full/Psoriasis.md

 tags: [Dermatology, Rheumatology]
 title: Psoriasis
 date created: Tuesday, January 2nd 2024, 3:56:27 pm
-date modified: Thursday, October 16th 2025, 5:55:28 pm
+date modified: Wednesday, February 4th 2026, 11:05:56 am
 date: 2024-01-14
 ---
-Psoriasis is a chronic autoimmune skin disorder characterized by the  buildup of skin cells, resulting in thick, scaly patches.
+Psoriasis is a chronic autoimmune skin disorder characterised by the buildup of skin cells, resulting in thick, scaly patches.
 It often involves redness, itching, and discomfort.

 Relapsing-remitting course and may have nail and joint involvement [[Full/Inflammatory Arthritis#Psoriatic Arthritis|psoriatic arthritis]]